 - hide the ugly areas with a handmade dropcloth curtain

 - keep it pretty, but keep it practical

-- keep cleaning items near the area they will be used like laundry soap above washer and lint bucket near dryer lint clean-out
+- keep cleaning items near the area they will be used like laundry soap above the washer and a lint bucket near the dryer lint clean-out

 - hang a chalkboard near the pantry for quick list-making